trampgeek/jobeinabox/README.md

 ## Using API Keys

-You can provid API keys during the image build via the `--secret` option.
+You can provide API keys during the image build via the `--secret` option.

 The keys can be stored in a separate file, following the format: